-ARTICLE 12 - TERMINATION OR EXTENSION OF CONTRACT
+ARTICLE 10 - TERMINATION OR EXTENSION OF CONTRACT

-12.1 Termination Without Cause.
+10.1 Termination Without Cause.
 This Agreement may be terminated for any reason by either party by giving the other party written notice of the intent to terminate.
-The notice must specify the date upon which the termination will be effective, which date may not be less than 15 calendar days from the date of service of the notice.
-Only services satisfactorily performed up to the date of receipt of notice shall be compensated by County and such compensation shall be pursuant to the terms of this Agreement.
+The notice must specify the date upon which the termination will be effective, which date may not be less than 30 calendar days from the date of service of the notice.
+Only services satisfactorily performed up to the date of termination shall be compensated by County and such compensation shall be pursuant to the terms of this Agreement.
 If this agreement is unilaterally terminated by the County, Contractor shall use its best efforts to minimize the cost to the County and Contractor will not be paid for any cost that Contractor could have avoided.

-12.2 Termination by Non-appropriation.
+10.2 Termination by Non-appropriation.
 The County may terminate its participation in this Agreement effective immediately by providing written notice if for any reason the County’s funding source is not appropriated or is withdrawn, limited, or impaired.
 The County will make reasonable efforts to ensure payment for services rendered by the Contractor.
 The Contractor shall agree to hold the County free from any charges or penalties except for those already incurred through the date of notice of cancellation.

-12.3 Termination with Cause for Breach.
+10.3 Termination with Cause for Breach.
 A breach may be declared with or without termination.
-A notice of breach and terminations shall specify the date of termination of the Agreement, which shall not be sooner than the expiration of the Time to Correct, if applicable, allowed under the Agreement.
-This Agreement may be terminated by either party upon written notice of breach to the other party on the following grounds:
+A notice of breach and notice of termination shall specify the date of termination of the Agreement, which shall not be sooner than the expiration of the Time to Correct, if applicable, allowed under the Agreement.
+This Agreement may be terminated by County upon written notice of breach to Contractor on the following grounds:

 a.
-If Contractor fails to provide or satisfactorily perform any of the conditions, work, deliverables, goods, or services called for by this Agreement within the time requirements specified in this Agreement or within any granted extension of those time requirements; or
+If Contractor fails to provide or satisfactorily perform any of the conditions, work, deliverables, goods, or services called for by this Agreement in accordance with Exhibit A and within the time requirements specified in this Agreement or within any granted extension of those time requirements; or

 b.
 If any state, county, city, or federal license, authorization, waiver, permit, qualification or certification required by statute, ordinance, law, or regulation to be held by Contractor to provide the goods or services required by this Agreement is for any reason denied, revoked, debarred, excluded, terminated, suspended, lapsed, or not renewed; or

 c.
-If Contractor becomes insolvent, subject to receivership, or becomes in voluntarily or involuntarily subject to the jurisdiction of the Bankruptcy Court; or
+If Contractor becomes insolvent, subject to receivership, or becomes voluntarily or involuntarily subject to the jurisdiction of the Bankruptcy Court; or

 d.
-If the County materially breaches any material duty under this Agreement and any such breach impairs the Contractor’s ability to perform; or
+It is found by the County that any quid pro quo or gratuities in the form of money, services, entertainment, gifts, or otherwise were offered or given by Contractor, or any agent or representative of Contractor, to any officer or employee of the County with a view toward securing a contract or securing favorable treatment with respect to awarding, extending, amending, or making any determination with respect to the performing of such Agreement; or

 e.
-It is found by the County that any quid pro quo or gratuities in the form of money, services, entertainment, gifts, or otherwise were offered or given by Contractor, or any agent or representative of Contractor, to any officer or employee of the County with a view toward securing a contract or securing favorable treatment with respect to awarding, extending, amending, or making any determination with respect to the performing of such Agreement; or

-f.
 If it is found by the County that Contractor has failed to disclose any material conflict of interest relative to the performance of this Agreement.

+This Agreement may be terminated by Contractor upon written notice of breach and notice of termination to County on the following grounds:

+If the County materially breaches any material duty under this Agreement and any such breach impairs the Contractor’s ability to perform.